Who you are may be very different from who you think you are

 We've been conned into believing we can buy our way to happiness, but it's simply not true.
 It's a human phenomenon called gift lift, and it wears off fast.

-It's that adrenaline rush you get when you buy something new.
+Gift lift is that adrenaline rush you get when you buy something new.
 You think you're cool if you acquire the latest "must-have" item.
 You're special because you're one step ahead of everybody else.

 Huh?